 About bird kits

 Get outside and discover the joys and benefits of birding!
 Bird kits include everything you need to observe wild birds in their natural habitat, including binoculars, a bird identification guide, and other helpful resources.
-Place a hold on the bird kits through our catalogue here.
+Place a hold on a bird kit through our catalogue here.

 Each bird kit includes: